-Foreign currency transactions are translated at the average monthly exchange rate ruling during the month in which the transaction occurred.
+Foreign currency transactions are translated at the exchange rate ruling on the date the transaction occurred or the hedged rate.

-Outstanding forward foreign exchange contracts, which are not designated as hedges, are valued at the forward rate of exchange at balance date and the resulting gains and losses are recognised in the statement of financial performance.
+Outstanding forward foreign exchange contracts which are not designated as hedges are valued at the forward rate of exchange at balance date and the resulting gains and losses are recognised in the statement of financial performance.